guidelines for website design

 What Exactly Are Web Design Standards

-Why is that so important?
+Why is that a big deal, anyway?

-- which fonts to use
+- which typefaces to employ.

-- where to put the search feature
+- If and where to put the search bar.

 And so on…